motmimi/Exploring-Weather-Trends/README.md

 # Exploring-Weather-Trends
 Exploring Weather Trends

-In this project, I analyze local and global temperature data and compare the temperature trends where I live to overall global temperature trends.
+In this project, I analyze local and global temperature data and compared the temperature trends where I live to overall global temperature trends.

 my goal will is to create a visualization and prepare a write up describing the similarities and differences between global temperature trends and temperature trends in the closest big city to where I live.
 To do this, I followed the steps below: